emacsorphanage/popwin/README.markdown

 -------------

 Please do `M-x customize-group RET popwin RET`.
-See the header of `popwin.el`, source code, and docstring for more information.
+See the header of `popwin.el`, source code, and docstrings for more information.

 ----